instadeepai/Mava/docs/create_system.md

 ```

 In the above example certain processes are grouped together, which has been done for readability but it is not strictly required.
 For an example of how a full system may be launched on a particular environment and with logging included, please see [here](https://github.com/instadeepai/Mava/blob/develop/examples/jax/debugging/simple_spread/feedforward/decentralised/run_ippo.py).

+When building the system, `system.build` can contain arguments that will overwrite the default config values from any existing component in the system.
+Commonly overwritten build arguments are:

+- `environment_factory` - used to construct the environment (defined in EnvironmentSpec Component [here](https://github.com/instadeepai/Mava/blob/develop/mava/components/jax/building/environments.py#L39).

+- `network_factory` - used to construct the agent networks.(defined in EnvironmentSpec Component [here](https://github.com/instadeepai/Mava/blob/develop/mava/components/jax/building/networks.py#L34).

+- `logger_factory` - used to construct the loggers.

+- `experiment_path` - the destination to save the experiment results.

+- `optimizer` - the optimiser used by the trainer to updated the agent weights.

+- `run_evaulator` - a flag indicating weather a seperate environment process should be run that tracks the system's performance using Tensorboard and possibly gameplay recordings.

+- `sample_batch_size` - the batch size to use in the trainer when updating the agent networks.

+- `num_epochs` - the number of epochs to train on sampled data before discarding it.

+- `num_executors` - the number of experience generators (workers) to run in parallel.

+- `multi_process` - determines wheather the code is run using multiple processes or using a single process.
+We are using the multiple processor setup for faster training.

+- `record_every` - determines how often the evaluator should record a gameplay video.